SHARC Energy and Borders College Powering on with Green Heat Milestone

 Phase 2 enhancements

-A second phase of the project, including the installation of on-site solar and battery technologies to reduce the system’s dependency on grid electricity to run the heat pumps, will see further growth in heat and carbon-reduction benefits.
+A second phase of the project, to take place during 2019, including the installation of on-site solar and battery technologies to reduce the system’s dependency on grid electricity to run the heat pumps, will see further growth in heat and carbon-reduction benefits.

 A National showcase, more than 200 visits